CRUCIFIER0/MovieBlocs/README.md

 ### Movie List

 A list of all the movies which you add.
 You can modify and delete the listings of movies which you have made.
+(Pagination / Infinite Scrolling implemented)

 ### Info Page